 Banks assess counterfeits case-by-case

-Marching up to a bank teller and waving the fake money in his face doesn’t guarantee you’ll get reimbursed.
+Marching up to a bank teller and waving the fake money in their face doesn’t guarantee you’ll get reimbursed.
 “How would [the customer] prove that they received that bill from the [bank’s] ATM?” said Nessa Feddis, senior vice president and deputy chief counsel at the American Bankers Association.

 Banks employ machines to check the authenticity of all the currency they receive before placing it back in circulation via teller or ATM, so an instance of someone getting fake money directly from a bank would be considered a rarity.

 “It’s pretty remote that banks would be giving customers counterfeit bills because they check them,” Feddis said, though she still acknowledged it as a possibility.
 “Something could fall through the cracks, but even then the onus is on the person who has the counterfeit bill to prove that they didn’t create it themselves, that they received it from the bank and they didn’t receive it from somebody else.”